ibm-cloud-docs/Registry/ts_recover_key.md

     - Windows&reg; directory `%HOMEPATH%\.docker\trust\private` and `%HOMEPATH%\.docker\trust\tuf`

-3. If you use [{{site.data.keyword.cloud_notm}} Image Enforcement](/docs/Registry?topic=Registry-security_enforce#security_enforce) in your {{site.data.keyword.containershort_notm}} cluster, restart each image enforcement pod.
+3. If you use [Portieris](/docs/Registry?topic=Registry-security_enforce_portieris) in your {{site.data.keyword.containershort_notm}} cluster, restart each image enforcement pod.
 To trigger Kubernetes to do a rolling restart of the pods automatically, you can change some metadata on the pod.
 For example, [target your Kubernetes CLI to your cluster](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) and modify the deployment.

     ```
     kubectl patch deployment $(helm list | grep "ibmcloud-image-enforcement" | awk '{print $1;}')-ibmcloud-image-enforcement -p'{"spec":{"template":{"metadata":{"annotations":{"restarted":"'$(date +%s)'"}}}}}}' -n ibm-system